 - Travel advice, including immunisations – pick up a form at reception or download it and once completed drop it off and make an appointment to see a practice nurse

-- Asthma review – book with Gwen Watson or Louise Twentyman, practice nurses
+- Asthma review – book with Louise Twentyman, practice nurse

 - Newly pregnant – ask reception for a booking appointment with the midwife.
 You do not need to see a GP first.

 - Podiatry (Chiropody) – ask for a self-referral form at reception desk

 - Want to stop smoking – contact a pharmacy offering a stop smoking service